michaelnaps/kman/readme.md

     \end{aligned}
 $$

 There has been extensive research into the solution to $(2)$, some of which will be discussed in later sections.
-Example for the method of selecting observation terms, $(1)$, will be completed on a case-by-case basis in the subfolders to this repository.
+Examples for the method of selecting observation terms, $(1)$, will be completed on a case-by-case basis in the subfolders to this repository.

     Primary references:
         M. Budišić, R. Mohr, and I. Mezić, “Applied Koopmanism,” Chaos: An Interdisciplinary Journal